-• To determine the missing term/s of an arithmetic sequence given its first and last terms, find the common difference by using the formula $a_n = a_1 + (n-1)d$ and substitute the first and last terms to it.
+- To get the next term of an arithmetic sequence, determine the common difference and add it to the number before it. - To determine the nth term of an arithmetic sequence, use the formula $a_n = a_1 + (n-1)d$, where substitute the first and last terms to it.
 After finding the common difference, add it to the first term to get the second term, add the common difference the second term to get the third term and so on to complete the sequence.